 Long flash, long flash, long flash (about 6 second flashes): This is a media request failure.
 This is what you are going to see if Media is being blocked on your firewall.

-If the CloudBox shows a red light (Network LED) indicating it has successfully obtained a network connection, but you are only hearing elevator type music (royalty free music stored on the CloudBox) then check your network Firewall, Proxy, and Content Filter Configurations to make sure the CloudBox can access the Cloud Cover Music service.
+Red LED: If the CloudBox shows a red light it indicates it has successfully obtained a local network connection.
+If you are only hearing elevator style jazz music (royalty free music stored on the CloudBox) then check your network Firewall, Proxy, and Content Filter